ranggacaw/satan_library_fe/README.md

 learning Reactjs for the last 3 month and try to make simple crud application.

 In this application, I tried to build with 2 database(offline and online) mysql and firestore.
-So, when registered it recorded in mysql and firestoreAuth.
+So, when user register it will be recorded in mysql and firestoreAuth.
 With following features:
   - Login
   - Register